 Does this mean it's going to take a long time to get through the gates before each game?

-The Sounds and First Tennessee Park staff are making every effort to ensure this security enhancement doesn't slow down the process of getting into the game.
+The Sounds and First Horizon Park staff are making every effort to ensure this security enhancement doesn't slow down the process of getting into the game.
 We will have extra staff on duty at peak entry times to help facilitate the quickest entry possible.
 We appreciate your patience.

 What can I do to help get into the ballpark quickly?

 Arrive early, know which items are prohibited, and avoid bringing a bag, if at all possible.
 Fans without bags can use Express Entry lines at the Home Plate and Right Field entrances to bypass bag search lines and enter the ballpark as efficiently as possible.

 What if I don't want to walk through the metal detector?

 All fans must pass through a form of metal detection to enter the ballpark.
 Fans who don't wish to walk through a metal detector will have the option of being checked with a handheld metal detector.

 Does the ballpark employ a clear bag policy like the NFL?

 We do NOT have a clear bag policy in place.
 However, all bags, including women's purses, will continue to be subject to inspection upon entry and allowed into the ballpark as long as they are not larger than 16" x 16" x 8".
 For more information on prohibited items, please refer to the A-To-Z Guide that can be found on our website.